Some Early History of Effective Altruism

 2012 onward: Growing EA as EA

 In 2012, Mark Lee from Leverage Research, which was founded in 2011, and I started the first student group network explicitly focused on this emergent community.
+(80,000 Hours and Giving What We Can each already had some student groups.)
 You can read my announcement of the launch on Felicifia in June 2012, which at one point we called the Strategic Altruism Network because EA hadn’t yet ossified as the community label; it was used at least as early as 2003, but other popular terms included “high impact philanthropy” and “rational altruism.”
 One March 2012 thread started by Jeff Kaufman on “A Name for a Movement?” is archived on his blog, and Will MacAskill discusses the naming of CEA in a March 2014 forum post.
 Eventually we called the organization The High Impact Network (THINK), though within a couple years it had dissipated as student groups became more independent.
 As of 2014 or so, online discourse largely converged on a Facebook group to consolidate our altruistic musing, which I co-moderated for several years.
 I think with Peter Singer’s February 2013 TED talk, “The Why and How of Effective Altruism,” the 4 communities fully came together around the flag of EA and the term itself, so the history after that point is better known and documented.

 Personally, after bouncing around between several nascent EA organizations, cause areas, and career paths, I became convinced to focus on “moral circle expansion” around 2014 to improve the long-term future, which I made the case for on my now-defunct blog.
 I ended up working in the field of effective animal advocacy, first at Animal Charity Evaluators (ACE; formerly known as Effective Animal Activism) as a volunteer as it was spun off from 80,000 Hours in 2013, then chair of the board of directors, then as a full-time researcher once I graduated from college in 2015.
 Animal advocacy was acknowledged as one of EA’s “four focus areas” by Luke Muehlhauser in 2014, and I fought very hard and ruffled a lot of feathers to put it on the agenda for the 2015 Effective Altruism Global conference, where I gave a short presentation, and to make EA events (at least) vegetarian.
 Fortunately, the parts of EA that were antagonistic towards animal advocacy became much more sympathetic!
 In 2016, I left ACE to work at the Effective Altruism Foundation and found a new organization, Sentience Institute, to research moral circle expansion.
 I published a book in 2018 on the intersection of EA and animal advocacy, The End of Animal Farming, and I have in general seen my role as bridging the gaps between these two fields.
 After the book, I shifted to research on a new area of moral circle expansion, artificial intelligence, especially the moral and social inclusion of digital minds and artificial sentience, who will probably be the majority of sentient beings in the long-term future.
 I’m now working to build this field and work on other EA projects related to AI.